-Our business could be adversely affected if we lose or fail to attract key employees.
+Our business could be adversely affected if we lose or fail to attract and retain key employees and management personnel.

 Employees, including creative, research, media, account and practice group specialists, and their skills and relationships with clients, are among our most important assets.
 An important aspect of our competitiveness is our ability to retain key employee and management personnel.
-Compensation for these key personnel is an essential factor in attracting and retaining them and there can be no assurances that we will offer a level of compensation sufficient to attract and retain these key personnel.
-If we fail to hire and retain a sufficient number of these key employees, we may not be able to compete effectively.
+Compensation for these key employees and management personnel is an essential factor in attracting and retaining them, and there can be no assurances that we will offer a level of compensation sufficient to do so.
+If we fail to hire and retain a sufficient number of these key employees and management personnel, we may not be able to compete effectively.